LLMs Judge Themselves: A Game-Theoretic Framework for Human-Aligned Evaluation: Dataset Statistics and Selection Criteria

 \item \textbf{GPQA}~\cite{DBLP:journals/corr/abs-2311-12022} is a high-level benchmark specifically introduced in this study.
 It comprises 50 open-ended generative questions that require comprehensive problem solving, often involving multimodal information fusion, multi-constraint optimization, and counterfactual reasoning.
 Models are required to produce full natural language solutions, posing greater demands on deep reasoning, creative thinking, and knowledge transfer.

-\item \textbf{CEval}~\cite{DBLP:conf/nips/HuangBZZZSLLZLF23} is a Chinese-language exam-style benchmark that evaluates model performance on national-level standardized test questions across subjects like law, medicine, and finance.
-We use a 100-example subset drawn from its development set, covering both humanities and STEM.
+\item \textbf{CEval}~\cite{DBLP:conf/nips/HuangBZZZSLLZLF23} is a Chinese-language exam-style benchmark that evaluates model performance on national-level standardized test questions across subjects such as law, medicine, and finance.
+We use a 100-example subset drawn from its development set, covering both humanities and STEM domains.